backpackcloud/trugger/README.md

 - `ResourceBundle`: keys are used as the elements
 - `Properties`: keys are used as the elements
 - `ResultSet`: the column names are used as the elements
+- `Annotation`: the methods as used as elements

 It is important to have clear that since this elements are instance specific, the elements should be queried by passing an instance instead of a class for